 Some 8.3% of the population in the United States have been diagnosed with diabetes, while 79 million people have prediabetes.
 Most people are well aware of the general health problems diabetes can cause, but not so many know about the problems associated with oral health.
 Diabetes is a systemic disease so it does affect the entire body, but taking care of your teeth and gums can help to protect your general health.
-Conversely ignoring your oral health will have a detrimental effect on your general health.
+Conversely ignoring your oral health will have a detrimental effect on your health.
 Managing blood sugar levels is incredibly important.

-ORAL PROBLEMS AND DIABETES
+higher PROBLEMS AND DIABETES

 DIABETES AND GUM DISEASE

 The additional glucose in your mouth will enable bacteria to thrive; these bacteria irritate the gums, causing infection and inflammation as the body tries to fight back.
-Unfortunately diabetics find it harder to heal as the condition can lead to the blood vessels narrowing, making it more difficult for essential nutrients to be transported to the diseased gums.
+Unfortunately, diabetics find it harder to heal as the condition can lead to the blood vessels narrowing, making it more difficult for essential nutrients to be transported to the diseased gums.
 Unhealthy gums will bleed, allowing bacteria in your mouth to get into your bloodstream.
 It’s thought the presence of these bacteria in the body makes it more difficult to control blood sugar levels, exacerbating the situation.

 DIABETES AND TOOTH DECAY